sparkfun/SparkFun_Swarm_M138_GUI/README.md

 If you need to install the application, see the [Installation Section](#installation) of this page.

 # Using the GUI

+Connect the modem to your computer using a USB-C cable.

+Click in the *COM Port* combo box and select the port for the modem.
+(It will appear as a *CH340*).

+Click *Open Port*.

 Click any of the pre-defined message buttons to send that message to the modem.

-Or enter your own message in the Message window and click Send Message to send it.
+You can also enter your own message in the *Message* window and click *Send Message* to send it.
 The $, * and checksum are added automatically.
 You do not need to include those.

 ## Installation